Maxd646/Smart-Exam-site/README.md

 - **Real-Time Alerts** – Comprehensive dashboard for supervisors with detailed device and location info
 - **Secure Exam Environment** – Prevents tab switching, copy/paste, and unauthorized access
 - **Chat assistance and live video stream** - Give centralzed orientation for the exam takers,
+- **Oriention** - for easly understandable in form of centerlized for every student in one voice and meaning
 - **Fayda Integration** – Post-login redirect to Fayda for additional national ID verification

 ---